By Phyllis Nasuuna

-The e² Young Engineers Uganda started in July 2016 and is currently operating its first Center Kampala City along Naalya – Kyaliwajala- Namugongo Road, Kira Municipality after Shell Petrol station.
+The e² Young Engineers Uganda started in July 2016 and is currently operating its first Center West Kampala City along Naalya – Kyaliwajala- Namugongo Road, Kira Municipality after Shell Petrol station.

 The aim is to nurture Uganda’s next generation of Scientists, Innovators, Creators and Entrepreneurs through teaching basic scientific principles to children aged between 4 and 15 using LEGO bricks.